daniel-hauke/compi_ioio_phase/README.md

 1. Open Matlab and navigate to the compi_ioio_phase folder.
 2. Run the `'compi_ioio_phase'` script from inside(!) this folder.
+3. Results figures shown in the paper will be saved in the compi_ioio_phase/results/figures_paper subfolder.

 Running statistics in R (requires running modelling first)